moby/moby/docs/reference/commandline/dockerd.md

 environment variables (or the lowercase versions thereof). `HTTPS_PROXY` takes precedence over `HTTP_PROXY`.

+### Bind Docker to another host/port or a Unix socket

+> **Warning**:
+> Changing the default `docker` daemon binding to a
+> TCP port or Unix *docker* user group will increase your security risks
+> by allowing non-root users to gain *root* access on the host.
+Make sure
+> you control access to `docker`.
+If you are binding
+> to a TCP port, anyone with access to that port has full Docker access;
+> so it is not advisable on an open network.

+With `-H` it is possible to make the Docker daemon to listen on a specific IP and port.
+By default, it will listen on `unix:///var/run/docker.sock` to allow only local connections by the *root* user.
+You *could* set it to `0.0.0.0:2375` or a specific host IP to give access to everybody, but that is **not recommended** because then it is trivial for someone to gain root access to the host where the daemon is running.

+Similarly, the Docker client can use `-H` to connect to a custom port.
+The Docker client will default to connecting to `unix:///var/run/docker.sock` on Linux, and `tcp://127.0.0.1:2376` on Windows.

+`-H` accepts host and port assignment in the following format:

+    tcp://[host]:[port][path] or unix://path

+For example:

+-   `tcp://` -> TCP connection to `127.0.0.1` on either port `2376` when TLS encryption is on, or port `2375` when communication is in plain text.
+-   `tcp://host:2375` -> TCP connection on
+    host:2375
+-   `tcp://host:2375/path` -> TCP connection on
+    host:2375 and prepend path to all requests
+-   `unix://path/to/socket` -> Unix socket located
+    at `path/to/socket`

+`-H`, when empty, will default to the same value as when no `-H` was passed in.

+`-H` also accepts short form for TCP bindings:

+    `host:` or `host:port` or `:port`

+Run Docker in daemon mode:

+    $ sudo <path to>/dockerd -H 0.0.0.0:5555 &

+Download an `ubuntu` image:

+    $ docker -H :5555 pull ubuntu

+You can use multiple `-H`, for example, if you want to listen on both TCP and a Unix socket

+    # Run docker in daemon mode
+    $ sudo <path to>/dockerd -H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock &
+    # Download an ubuntu image, use default Unix socket
+    $ docker pull ubuntu
+    # OR use the TCP port
+    $ docker -H tcp://127.0.0.1:2375 pull ubuntu

 ### Daemon storage-driver option

 The Docker daemon has support for several different image layer storage